Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Territorial aggression may be a quite prized attribute for owners looking for a good guard dog, but it may ultimately have a lot of downsides.
-While it is an innate quality in certain dog breeds such as German Shepherds, Akitas, or Rottweilers, a territorial aggressive dog can ultimately turn out to be a big liability.
-Hence, the series of lawsuits, specific breed legislations, and so forth that come along with owning a very territorial dog.
+Territorial aggression may be a prized attribute for owners looking for a good guard dog, but it can ultimately have a lot of downsides.
+While it is an innate quality in certain dog breeds such as German Shepherds, Akitas, or Rottweilers, a territorial and aggressive dog can turn out to be a big liability.
+Hence, the series of lawsuits, specific dog breed legislations, and so forth that come along with owning a territorial dog.

 How to Reduce Territorial Aggression in Dogs